Jailbreaking GPT-4V via Self-Adversarial Attacks with System Prompts: System Prompt Enhanced Defence

 \subsection{Experiment Setting}

-We select 170 pictures from CelebA \citep{liu2015faceattributes} as our dataset.
+We select 170 pictures from dataset \citep{THAKUR2022Dataset, liu2015faceattributes}.
 And we choose the open-source MLLM ``LLaVA-1.5v'' \citep{liu2023improvedLLaVA} as our target model.
 Human recognition and sensitive inferences are selected as our jailbreak task.
 We conduct human evaluation of the results of these tasks.
-All the system prompts we use are listed in Appendix \ref{system prompt}.
+All the system prompts can be found in the Appendix.